Laf111/WiiUFtpServer/README.md

 Comes with all necessary files (emebeded libWut and compile sources of libIOSUHAX).
 No dependencies to set.

+There's an issue with the time_t type defined.
+I'm working on it but it is only a display purpose.
+The server does not implement the [MTDM](https://support.solarwinds.com/SuccessCenter/s/article/Enable-the-MDTM-command-to-preserve-the-original-time-stamp-of-uploaded-files?language=en_US) function and so does not preserve file timestamps.
+Wii-U FTP server use the current OS GMT time (instead of J9170 on ftpiiu).

 The build process creates : HBL app + WUP package (to install it on the Wii-U menu as a channel)